 Art – Top two live drawing and top two People’s Choice per division

-Social Science – Top two students in each grade level per division
+Mathematics, Science, and Social Science - Top two students in each grade by division

 Quiz Bowl: Top two schools in each division